 - Stress and Trauma - When we experience unmanageable stressors or severe trauma (for example - financial hardships, emotional/physical/sexual abuse, or the loss of a loved one), our internal and external resources become quickly overwhelmed.
 Once exhausted, we may find ourselves struggling to cope and unable to identify positive future outcomes (MFMER, 2018).

 - Sociocultural Theory - This theory presents the idea that our socioeconomic status plays a significant role in the development of depression.
 To best illuminate this concept, consider the impacts that poverty can have on ideas about the self and the future.
-Social changes including the breakdown of family systems, the loss of loved ones, moving away from social supports, interactions with police, illnesses, and emotional exhaustion are all considered to influence mood and potentially trigger depressive symptoms (Pearson, 2019).
+Social changes including the breakdown of family systems, the loss of loved ones, moving away from social supports, interactions with police, illnesses, and emotional exhaustion are all considered to influence mood and potentially trigger depressive symptoms (Brown, 2012).
 Caregiver burden, loss of independence or ability as adults, and marital dissatisfaction also influence depression within this domain (Potter, 2020).

 - Cognitive Theory - Through this lens, depression is thought to originate in the way we talk to ourselves internally and about ourselves to others.
 Meaning that we may have developed a skewed self-concept or set of core beliefs about ourselves in our formative years, and use that negative way of thinking to assess ourselves today, experience our environment, and plan for the future.
-These altered perspectives are called cognitive distortions, and they can prevent us from seeing a path toward recovery while keeping us locked in a self-defeating headspace that can feel impossible to overcome (Pearson, 2019).
+These altered perspectives are called cognitive distortions, and they can prevent us from seeing a path toward recovery while keeping us locked in a self-defeating headspace that can feel impossible to overcome (Beck, 1967).
 Common cognitive distortions include (Potter, 2020):

 - Catastrophizing - Assuming the worst outcome is always the most likely and exaggerating negative aspects of events.